nvim-neorg/neorg/README.md

 # :wrench: Installation
 Installation may seem a bit daunting, however it's nothing you can't understand.
 If you really like to be in control, you can read exactly what the below code snippets do in the [wiki](https://github.com/vhyrro/neorg/wiki/Installation).
+You can install through any plugin manager (it can even be vimscript plugin managers, as long as you're running Neovim version 0.5 or higher).

-> :exclamation: Neorg requires [plenary](https://github.com/nvim-lua/plenary.nvim) to operate, so be sure to install it alongside Neorg!
+> :exclamation: NOTE: Neorg requires [plenary](https://github.com/nvim-lua/plenary.nvim) to operate, so be sure to install it alongside Neorg!

 - [Packer](https://github.com/wbthomason/packer.nvim):
   ```lua